canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 http://wiki.debian.org/Projects/DebSrc3.0 summarizes information concerning and the benefits of the switch to the 3.0 source package formats.

-See ``man dpkg-source``, the `source/format section (Section 5.21) <http://www.debian.org/doc/manuals/maint-guide/dother.en.html#sourcef>`_  of the Debian New Maintainers' Guide, and for additional details.
+See ``man dpkg-source`` and the `source/format section (Section 5.21) <http://www.debian.org/doc/manuals/maint-guide/dother.en.html#sourcef>`_  of the Debian New Maintainers' Guide for additional details.

 Additional Resources
 -------------------------------